ahw0/Applicativo-interfaccia-RisiKo/README.md

 When creating a game, you are asked to specify various parameters such as:

 - **Nome partita**: name to be assigned to the match.
 Used subsequently in most interactions where the user has to specify the reference game (eg, resuming an old match, getting player information, and more).
-- **N° Giocatori**: selectable with the drop down menu allows you to specify the number of players who want to participate in the game.
+- **N° Giocatori**: selectable with the drop-down menu allows you to specify the number of players who want to participate in the game.
 - **Nome Giocatore**: name or nickname of the players in the match.
 - **Colore**: the color chosen by the player with whom he intends to play.
 Depending on the number of players selected (minimum three players) will be made available or not the fields for entering such information.